sureserverman/adminitools/README.md

 ## Project assistance

-If you want to say **thank you** or/and support active development of Bootstrap scripts for easy server setup:
+If you want to say **thank you** or/and support active development of Admin mini tools:

 - Add a [GitHub Star](https://github.com/sureserverman/adminitools) to the project.
-- Tweet about the Bootstrap scripts for easy server setup.
+- Tweet about the Admin mini tools.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

-Together, we can make Bootstrap scripts for easy server setup **better**!
+Together, we can make Admin mini tools **better**!

 ## Authors & contributors